 Andrew received a BSc in Forestry at the University of Aberdeen in 1980 and went on to do a PhD in cloning and genetic variation in tree species.
-In 1983, Andrew moved out of academia and into the industry where he worked for the Forestry Commission as a Forest Officer for 6 years.
-It was during this time where his interest in sustainable forests both as a provider of a major natural resource in wood and in the critical role of environmental protection.
-He returned to the University of Aberdeen to take up the post of Lecturer in Silviculture and Forest Planning in 1989 where he has developed these areas in both teaching and research.
+In 1983, Andrew moved out of academia and into the forestry industry for six years.
+It was during this time where his interest in sustainable ecosystem management.
+He returned to the University of Aberdeen to take up the post of Lecturer in 1989 where he has developed this theme in both teaching and research.
 Andrew's main teaching commitment is in Forest Ecology and evolution of the gymnosperms.

 Main research interests include: